 When comparing the physical damage coverage, the most important factor that should be considered is whether the coverage is based upon “agreed value” or “actual cash value” loss settlement.

-Agreed value policies usually cover the amount showed on the insurance policy if there is a total loss.
+Agreed value policies usually cover the amount shown on the insurance policy if there is a total loss.
 Under such a policy, the payout would be made after deducting depreciation.

 The actual cash value policy offers coverage up to the current market value of the vessel at the time of total loss, after taking into account depreciation and deductible.

-In the case of actual cash value policy, though, the coverage is less than the agreed value policy, the policy is usually available at a low price.
+In the case of an actual cash value policy, though, the coverage is less than the agreed value policy, and the policy is usually available at a low price.

-While an agreed value policy offers comprehensive coverage, an actual cash value policy is apt for those who are looking for the economical alternative.
+While an agreed value policy offers comprehensive coverage, an actual cash value policy is apt for those who are looking for an economical alternative.